Sufferin’ Succulents! Beautify Outdoor Spaces with These Easy Containers

-If those fuzzy leaves in the rear look familiar, it’s because they’re lamb’s ears (Stachys), but a new variety: ‘Bello Grigio’, with slender, silver leaves that almost glow.
-At its base, Hebe pimeleoides ‘Quicksilver’ contrasts with its black branches and Jurassic-looking leaves.
-In a single pot (foreground, right), the spines of an Agave potatorum ‘Kissho Kan’ catch the light.
-At left, ‘Vera Jameson’ sedum stretches itself in all directions, offering pink flowers at the tips.
+If those fuzzy leaves in the rear look familiar, it’s because they’re lamb’s ears (Stachys byzantina), but a sexy new variety: 'Bello Grigio,' with slender, silver-white leaves that almost glow.
+At its base, Hebe pimeleoides 'Quicksilver' contrasts with its black branches and Jurassic-looking leaves.
+In a single pot (foreground, right), the spines of an exquisite variegated Agave potatorum 'Kissho Kan' catch the light.
+At left, 'Vera Jameson' sedum stretches itself in all directions, offering pink flowers at the tips.

 How to keep them happy

 To keep your potted succulents in top spirits, follow these tips:

 - Plant these combos in fast-draining cactus mix and let the soil dry between waterings.

 - The plants in these containers can take full sun along the coast and part shade inland.